 You can open your own H4 visa bank account like any other immigrant or citizen of the US with any banking institution.
 The procedure is easy and you can open it by providing your passport and local ID card.

 Get a driver’s license

-H-4 visa holders are allowed to apply for a driver’s license in the U.S. If they pass the necessary driver’s tests, they are allowed to drive.
+H4 visa holders can apply for a driver’s license in the US.
+If they pass the necessary driver’s tests, they get the right to drive.

-If you are not working as a H-4 visa holder, you will not be allowed to get a Social Security Number (SSN).
+If you are not working as an H4 visa holder, you will not be allowed to get a Social Security Number (SSN).
 Instead, you will get an ITIN tax number.
 This means that you will still have to file taxes just as anyone with an SSN.
 If you are employed, though, you will have to get a Social Security Number.